Star Festival Tanabata

 Tanabata is a traditional event that has been held in Japan since ancient times, and is celebrated on July 7 every year.
 The custom of hanging strips of paper and ornaments with wishes on them on bamboo leaves is a popular summer tradition.

-It is said that the event was originally held in China and was introduced to Japan, where it gradually took root.
+It is said that the event was originally held in China and came to Japan.

-The origin of Tanabata is related to the Chinese custom of "Kikkouden.
-Kikkouden is a custom of praying to the Weaver Star on the night of July 7 for improvement in weaving, sewing, and other skills.
+The origin of Tanabata is related to the Chinese custom of "Kikkouden," which is a custom of praying to the Weaver Star on the night of July 7 for improvement in weaving, sewing, and other skills.
 Needles and other objects are displayed on an altar in the garden, and prayers are offered to the star.

 After the Kikkouden was introduced to Japan in the Nara period (710-794), Tanabata became a courtly event.
 At that time, people did not have the custom of hanging strips of paper on bamboo branches, but instead wrote poems on the leaves of the Kaji tree, which was considered a sacred tree, to wish for improvement in calligraphy.

-Since the Edo period (1603-1867), Tanabata was regarded as one of the "five festivals" and spread throughout the country as a familiar event among the common people.
+Since the Edo period (1603-1867), Tanabata was regarded as one of the five big festivals and spread among the citizens.
 The five festivals are festive days with odd numbers that were introduced from China.
-Around this time, the custom changed to decorating each house with bamboo branches hung with strips of paper on which wishes were written and kirigami work.
+Around this time, the custom changed to decorating bamboo branches hung with tanzaku with their wishes and paper ornaments.

-In the modern Tanabata festival, any wish is considered acceptable, but it is said to be good to wish for improvement in one's studies, since Tanabata was originally a custom to wish for improvement in weaving, sewing, calligraphy, and other artistic pursuits.
+It is said that good wish for improvement in one's studies, since Tanabata was originally a custom to wish for improvement in weaving, sewing, calligraphy and other artistic pursuits.

 The Tanabata legend of Orihime and Hikoboshi is well known in Japan, but this too is a legend that originated not in Japan but in China.

-Shokujo, the daughter of the "emperor," the most powerful god in the sky, was in charge of weaving cloth for the gods' kimonos, and weaved daily by the banks of the Milky Way.
+Shokujo, the daughter of the emperor who is regarded as the most powerful god in the sky, was in charge of weaving cloth for the gods' kimonos, and weaved daily by the banks of the Milky Way.

 They eventually married and lived happily ever after, but after their marriage, they began to spend their days playing and neglecting their work.
 This angered the Emperor of Heaven, who separated them on both banks of the Milky Way.